 There are endless possibilities with fussy cutting, from simply centering a little flower in the middle of a hexagon to creating dazzling kaleidoscopes as many folks do with the famous La Passacaglia Millefiori quilts.
 I love a good fussy cut when the inspiration strikes, so if fussy cutting is for you, let’s chat about it!

 Fussy Cutting Templates

 When I first started fussy cutting my pieces, I just did my best to position my paper piece where I wanted it, pre-basted it, then cut the seam allowance around it.
 However, I discovered shortly thereafter (thank you internet) that fussy cutting templates make the job SO much easier.

-I discussed the different kinds of fussy cutting templates I have seen in last week’s EPP Pro: Streamlining Your Supplies post, and I promised to show you how to make your very own fussy cutting template with supplies you likely have in your home already.
+I discussed the different kinds of fussy cutting templates I have seen in the previous post, EPP Pro: Streamlining Your Supplies post, and I promised to show you how to make your very own fussy cutting template with supplies you likely have in your home already.

 How to Make a DIY Template

 - Piece of a cereal box, chip board, or FQ insert